splunk-soar-connectors/junipersrx/README.md

 # Juniper SRX

 Publisher: Splunk
-Connector Version: 2\.0\.12
+Connector Version: 2.0.12
 Product Vendor: Juniper Networks
 Product Name: Juniper SRX
-Product Version Supported (regex): "\.\*"
+Product Version Supported (regex): ".\*"
-Minimum Product Version: 5\.1\.0
+Minimum Product Version: 6.1.0

-This app implements various containment and investigative actions on a Juniper SRX device\.
+This app implements various containment and investigative actions on a Juniper SRX device.
 Uses port 830 by default if no port is set

 ### Configuration Variables
 The below configuration variables are required for this Connector to operate.
 These variables are specified when configuring a Juniper SRX asset in SOAR.